msawant060/AWS-CSA/Monitoring and Reporting/CloudWatch.md

         - EBS ReadOPS, EBS WriteOps, EBS ReadBytes, EBS WriteBytes, EBSIOBalance%, EBSBytesBalance%

 ### Step 1: Monitoring
+   - Type of Monitoring
        - Basic Monitoring
-       - 5 minutes period
+         - **5 minutes period**
          - Free of charge
          - Enable by Default
       - Detailed Monitoring
-       - 1 minute period
+        - **1 minute period**
         - Must be Enable at the **Instance level
         - Not Free
    - Dashboards
       - Used to monitor your resources
    - Alarms